MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 ### 2.43

 In April's release:

-- **case sensitive**.
-Example: **NewVar** is a different variable than **newVar**
+* Case sensitivity.
+For example, *NewVar* is a different variable than *newVar*.
-- [Run Power Fx expression](./actions-reference/variables.md/#run-power-fx-expression) action is now available under the [Variables](./actions-reference/variables.md/#variables-actions) group of actions.
+* [Run Power Fx expression](./actions-reference/variables.md#run-power-fx-expression) action is available under the [Variables](./actions-reference/variables.md#variables-actions) group of actions.
 Run Power Fx expression allows you to execute expressions directly on data sources.
-- [Collect, Clear, ClearCollect](/power-platform/power-fx/reference/function-clear-collect-clearcollect) Power Fx functions are now supported in desktop flows.
+* [Collect, Clear, ClearCollect](/power-platform/power-fx/reference/function-clear-collect-clearcollect) Power Fx functions are supported in desktop flows.
-- [Patch](/power-platform/power-fx/reference/function-patch) Power Fx functions are now supported in desktop flows.
+* [Patch](/power-platform/power-fx/reference/function-patch) Power Fx functions are supported in desktop flows.

 >[!NOTE]
->By combining **Run Power Fx expression** action with expressions using [Collect, Clear, ClearCollect](/power-platform/power-fx/reference/function-clear-collect-clearcollect) and [Patch](/power-platform/power-fx/reference/function-patch) functions you can emulate behavior found in the actions **Add item to list** and **Insert row into data table** which are currently not available for Power Fx enabled desktop flows.
+>By combining **Run Power Fx expression** action with expressions using [Collect, Clear, ClearCollect](/power-platform/power-fx/reference/function-clear-collect-clearcollect), and [Patch](/power-platform/power-fx/reference/function-patch) functions you can emulate behavior found in the actions **Add item to list** and **Insert row into data table** which are currently not available for Power Fx enabled desktop flows.

-- Variables and Power Fx expressions can now be used in UI element/ web selectors' syntax.
+* Variables and Power Fx expressions can be used in UI element or web selector syntax.

 ### 2.42